arogozhnikov/arogozhnikov.github.io/_remarks/2024-12-26-our-colleagues-julii.md

 3. I have to keep reminding myself that our economic system is built to reward Julius.
   They’re not at fault for simply being the most fit to survive in the environment we created.

-As you can see, those who follow point 2, sabotage intentions of those who follow point 1, and quite a reason for the third comment.
+As you can see, those who follow point 2, sabotage intentions of those who follow point 1.
+Without people following point 2, complain in point 3 would not exist.

 ---

 Let's however look at this more practically.

-Julii have skills that could be valuable if applied properly, as presentation skills aren't that common among IT people, specially among the professionals.
+Julii have skills that could be valuable if applied properly, as presentation skills aren't that common among IT people, especially among the professionals.
-Problem though, that management wants to rely on them making bigger decisions (architecture, work organization) that are outside their competence.
+The problem, though, is that management wants to rely on them making bigger decisions (architecture, work organization) that are outside their competence.
-There is no trivial way for Julii to get this very different skill set: charisma allowed to make up for absence of more common pre-requisites, so Julii are already tuned to solve all problems with charisma, not with technical skills.
+There is no trivial way for Julii to get this very different skill set: charisma allowed them to make up for the absence of more common pre-requisites, so Julii are already tuned to solve all problems with charisma, not with technical skills.

 So when Julii are valuable?
-When their energy is directed outside of your organization (outside of team if you're in a big corp), that's mostly 'sales' of different kind — sales of your product, sales of your tools, sales of your approach, 'philosophy', pitching how good the team is for potential hires, etcetc.
+When their energy is directed outside of your organization (outside of team if you're in a big corp), that's mostly 'sales' of different kind — sales of your product, sales of your tools, sales of your approach, 'philosophy', pitching how good the team is for potential hires, etc.

-Julii can reach right people, catch attention, leave positive impression — unless you're going into details, and often persuade.
+Julii can reach the right people, catch attention, leave a positive impression — unless you're going into details, and often persuade.
-While this isn't making a product, that can be very valuable.
+While this isn't making a product, it can still be very valuable.

 When Julii are destructive?
 When they are in charge of process/planning/architecture of things they don't really understand.